mrbrant89/mrbrant89.github.io/Notes/Recovery/2018-06-22 11th Step Spiritual Retreat in Sacramento.md

 #### Main Question to Contemplate
 > How much of our life is focused on pleasure versus meaningful things that we feel good about.

 <u>**Intention**</u> makes a world of difference.
-Exampe: buying something to support someone or make a difference versus just impulse buying.
+Example: buying something to support someone or make a difference versus just impulse buying.

 Everyday we're bombarded with messages that we're *not enough* but we could be if we just bought *x* product.